UniCausal: Unified Benchmark and Repository for Causal Text Mining: Related Work

-We propose UniCausal, a large consolidated resource of annotated texts for causal text mining.
-We relied on six high quality human-annotated corpora and aligned each corpus' definitions, where possible, to cater to the three causal text mining tasks.
-Although some large corpora or knowledge bases (KBs) that include causal relations already exists\footnote{Some examples of available causal corpora: Bootstrapped versions of AltLex \citep{hidey-mckeown-2016-identifying} and SCITE \citep{DBLP:journals/ijon/LiLZR21}; Causal KBs: CauseNet \citep{DBLP:conf/cikm/HeindorfSWNP20}, CausalNet \citep{DBLP:conf/kr/LuoSZHW16} and CausalBank \citep{DBLP:conf/ijcai/LiD0HD20}; Semantic KBs that include causal relations: FrameNet \citep{ruppenhofer2016framenet} and ConceptNet \citep{ DBLP:conf/aaai/SpeerCH17}}, they are typically annotated in a semi-supervised manner and constructed using rule-based methods.
-Such causal examples are of a lower quality and have less linguistic variation.
-These resources are useful databases for commonsense causal relations, however, they are unsuitable for training and testing supervised causal text mining models.
-Our consolidated corpus serves as an extensive resource for causal text mining modeling.
-By training an effective text mining model on our combined corpus, researchers can potentially create an even larger causal KB by extracting more relations compared to rule-based methods.
+Although some large corpora or knowledge bases (KBs) that include causal relations already exists, they are annotated in a semi-supervised manner and constructed using rule-based methods.~\footnote{E.g.: Bootstrapped versions of AltLex \cite{hidey-mckeown-2016-identifying} and SCITE \cite{DBLP:journals/ijon/LiLZR21}; Causal KBs: CauseNet \cite{DBLP:conf/cikm/HeindorfSWNP20}, CausalNet \cite{DBLP:conf/kr/LuoSZHW16} and CausalBank \cite{DBLP:conf/ijcai/LiD0HD20}; Semantic KBs that include causal relations: FrameNet \cite{ruppenhofer2016framenet} and ConceptNet \cite{DBLP:conf/aaai/SpeerCH17}}.
+For example, CauseNet \cite{DBLP:conf/cikm/HeindorfSWNP20} detected causal relations automatically using causal dependency path patterns obtained in a boostrap fashion.
+Examples from such corpora are of lower quality and have less linguistic variation.
+Thus, although they are useful databases for common causal relations, they contribute minimally to training and fair testing of models' reasoning abilities.
+We perform a short study on this matter in Section \ref{ssec:causenet}.
+Different from them, our corpus aims to capture linguistic, syntactic and semantic variation.
+Furthermore, by training a text mining model on our extensive corpus, researchers can potentially create an even larger causal KB by extracting more relations compared to rule-based methods.

-There is an on-going attempt, known as CREST\footnote{\url{https://github.com/phosseini/CREST}}, that consolidated and formatted causal, counterfactual and commonsense resources.
-Since they excluded \emph{Non-causal} examples from many datasets, many of such datasets are unsuitable for Classification tasks.
-CREST also did not index the examples in a manner that recognizes that one sequence can have multiple cause-effect relations.